 Use, duplication, or disclosure of the technical data contained in this document by the Government is subject to restrictions as set forth in subdivision (c) (1) (ii) of the Rights in Technical Data and Computer Software clause at DFARS 52.227-7013 and/or in similar or successor clauses in the FAR, or in the DOD or NASA FAR Supplement.
 Unpublished rights reserved under the Copyright Laws of the United States.
 Contractor/manufacturer is Silicon Graphics, Inc., 2011 N. Shoreline Blvd., Mountain View, CA 94043-1389.

-Silicon Graphics and the Silicon Graphics logo are registered trademarks of Silicon Graphics, Inc. InfiniteReality $^{\text{m}}$ is a registered trademark of Silicon Graphics, Inc.
+Silicon Graphics and the Silicon Graphics logo are registered trademarks and InfiniteReality is a registered trademark of Silicon Graphics, Inc.

-Video Format Compiler Programmer's Guide Document Number 007-3402-001
+Video Format Compiler Programmer's Guide Document Number 007-3402-003

 Contents